-- A fellowship programme tailored for Early Career Researchers (ECRs), encompassing comprehensive financial support, coupled with extensive training and networking opportunities, to empower ECRs in their research pursuits (in collaboration with the R&I Funding programme) - Establishment of a network of ECRs participating in R&I projects funded under the same call, to connect the researchers of the future.
-The network will be encouraged to organise events, share best practises in e.g. methodology, suggest training activities and participate in working groups and PRPs. - A mentorship programme to support career progression of ECRs about to become independent, by guidance, knowledge sharing and skill enhancement provided by more senior researchers. - Contests (with prize awards), such as best video contests or hackathons to increase the exposure of the ECRs and to show-case successful research efforts - Measures to promote ECR engagement will also be integrated in the joint transnational calls (Please see the R&I Funding programme, section 4.1.2.1)
+- A fellowship programme tailored for ECRs, encompassing comprehensive financial support, coupled with extensive training and networking opportunities, to empower ECRs in their research pursuits (in collaboration with the R&I Funding programme). - Establishment of a network of ECRs participating in R&I projects funded under the same call, to connect the researchers of the future.
+The network will be encouraged to organise events, share best practises in e.g. methodology, suggest training activities and participate in working groups and PRPs.

+- A mentorship programme to support career progression of ECRs about to become independent, by guidance, knowledge sharing and skill enhancement provided by more senior researchers. - Contests (with prize awards), such as best video contests or hackathons to increase the exposure of the ECRs and to show-case successful research efforts. - Measures to promote ECR engagement will also be integrated in the joint transnational calls (Please see the R&I Funding programme).